Troubleshooting

 - DNS not pointing to server IP

-- HAProxy not routing domain SNI correctly
+- nginx not routing domain SNI correctly

 Fixes: